Adding video to the Library and assigning them

 In the file list in Google Drive, right-click on the video and click Get shareable link; then paste that URL into Perusall.
-Or open up the video, click the three dots button in the upper-right corner, click Share, and then Copy link at the bottom.
-Then paste the link into Perusall.
+Alternatively: open up the video, click the three dots button in the upper-right corner, click Share, click Copy link at the bottom, then paste the link into Perusall.
 The link must be publicly accessible (Perusall won't be able to import files that are only shared privately).

-Find the file in Dropbox, and then click the Share button.
-In the resulting dialog, click Create link, and then Copy link.
-Then paste the link into Perusall.
+Find the file in Dropbox, then click the Share button.
+In the resulting dialog: click Create link, click Copy link, then paste the link into Perusall.

 (Note: We recommend only using Dropbox for small video files.
 Dropbox places bandwidth restrictions on how much can be streamed from your account.
 If you exceed 20 GB per day in bandwidth across all shared files on your Dropbox account -- 200 GB per day for Plus, Family, Professional, and Business accounts -- then none of your shared links will work for at least 24 hours, including any Dropbox videos in your Perusall course.
+This is not a limit on our side--The limit platforms like Dropbox is not just on how much storage space is used, but how much is transferred/downloaded by students-- example: when a student watches the video the video is downloaded to their computer--so if a lot of students watch the video over a short period of time and the video file is large then you could hit the bandwidth limit.
 Consider using YouTube or Vimeo for larger files.)

 Video hosted on your server